- Is insurance included in my lease?

 - That you are getting the right type of insurance coverage

-- Sometimes insurance companies offer really cheap prices.
-But, on closer inspection, it’s not the right coverage
+- Sometimes insurance companies offer really cheap prices, however, when you look at them more closely, they’re not offering the right coverage

 - That their terms and conditions are clear